 Lexi Anderson joined Education Commission of the States in August 2013 as an intern and then full-time in February 2014.
-As a policy analyst in the Postsecondary and Workforce Development Institute, Lexi works on many postsecondary projects and topics including the Blueprint for College Readiness, reverse transfer and student transition issues.
+As a policy analyst in the Postsecondary and Workforce Development Institute, Lexi works on many postsecondary topics including transfer and articulation, adult students and credit accumulation.
 Prior to working at Education Commission of the States, Lexi worked on multiple college campuses as an academic advisor and with orientation programming.
 Lexi earned a bachelor’s degree in political science, a master’s degree in leadership in student affairs and a doctorate in higher education.
 In her free time Lexi enjoys skiing the rocky mountains, running marathons and learning all there is to know about the joys of new parenthood.

 Stephanie Aragon joined the Education Commission of the States in January 2015.
 As a policy analyst in the K-12 institute, Stephanie works on many projects and topics including school turnaround and teacher-related issues.
 Prior to the Education Commission of the States, Stephanie worked as a faculty assistant at the University of Denver’s Sturm College of Law, and as a legal assistant and manager at a Denver law firm.
 Stephanie holds a bachelor’s degree in political science from the University of Colorado at Boulder, as well as a master’s degree in public policy/education policy from the University of Denver’s Institute for Public Policy Studies.
 Outside the office, Stephanie enjoys cooking, running, dreaming alongside her husband David and keeping pace with her always curious, always active son Elijah.

-Bruce Atchison is the executive director of policy, and directs early learning initiatives.
+Bruce Atchison is the director of early learning initiatives and has been at Education Commission of the States for four years.
 He brings more than 30 years of experience working in education.
 He has served as: chief of staff for a lieutenant governor; on a governors’ cabinet and senior leadership team; executive vice president of a child advocacy organization; worked in a governor’s policy office as the Head Start State Collaboration Director; Executive Director of Denver Public Schools Family Resource Schools; Director of the City of Boulder’s Children’s Services; and was president and CEO of a nonprofit child care center.
 He served on the faculty at the University of Denver and the University of Colorado, Boulder as a child development specialist.
 Most importantly he was in the classroom for more than 10 years.
 He has been honored as the “Educator of the Year,” and he received the Edna Oliver Nancy Swank Early Childhood Lifetime Achievement Award.
 When not working you can find him fly fishing in the Rocky Mountains.

 Paul Baumann, Ph.D.

 Paul Baumann has worked in Education Commission of the States’ National Center for Learning and Civic Engagement since 2010, and has served as its director since 2011.
-He earned his Ph.D. in education policy from the University of Maryland (UMD)–College Park, where his research focused on issues of teacher quality, teacher education and teacher compensation.
-Prior to attending UMD, Paul taught vocal music for 10 years at a private high school in suburban Maryland and in the District of Columbia Public Schools.
-He has served several terms on the board of directors of the Organization of American Kodály Educators, a national professional association of music educators, and currently serves as the organization’s president.
-When not in the office, Paul enjoys spending time with his husband, Chris, their son, Brooks and daughter Cora; trying out new recipes; and keeping in touch with his five siblings.
+He earned his Ph.D. in education from the University of Maryland-College Park, where his research focused on issues of teacher quality, teacher education and teacher compensation.
+Prior to attending Maryland, Paul taught vocal music for 10 years at a private high school in suburban Maryland and in the District of Columbia Public Schools.
+He has served on the boards of several education nonprofits, including Campus Compact of the Mountain West and the Organization of American Kodály Educators (Past President).
+When not in the office, Paul enjoys spending time with his husband, Chris, and their children Brooks and Cora; playing fetch with their dog, Milo; trying out new recipes; and keeping in touch his five siblings.

 Jane R. Best